hyperoslo/code-review/README.md

 # Code review

-This is a simple application that selects a random commit for code review.
+A simple application that selects a random commit for code review.

 ## Configuration